-Matt McLaughlin is a litigator who focuses his practice on complex business disputes and international arbitration.
-He represents a range of clients in state and federal courts throughout the U.S. as well as before domestic and international arbitral bodies.
+Matt McLaughlin is a litigator who focuses his practice on complex business disputes and trade secret and restrictive covenant litigation.
+He represents a range of clients in state and federal courts throughout the U.S.

 I work closely with my clients to resolve their disputes as well as to develop strategies to minimize future litigation risk.
 Today, I concentrate on four main areas.

-I represent private investment partnerships, hedge funds, private equity funds and other alternative investment vehicles in a variety of disputes across the U.S. and frequently work with offshore funds and liquidators in the British Virgin Islands and Cayman Islands.
+I represent private investment partnerships, hedge funds, private equity funds, and other alternative investment vehicles in a variety of disputes across the U.S. I also frequently work with offshore funds and liquidators in the British Virgin Islands and Cayman Islands.

-I am currently representing an international financial services company in several multi-billion dollar disputes involving residential mortgage-backed securities (RMBS).
-I also have substantial experience representing and defending corporations, as well their executives and directors, in connection with SEC investigations and litigation, FINRA arbitrations, and complex private securities litigation.
+I am currently representing the former chairman and CEO of a major pharmaceutical company in multiple federal court securities fraud class actions as well as a derivative action in the Delaware Chancery Court.
+I represented an international financial services company in several multi-billion-dollar disputes involving residential mortgage-backed securities (RMBS).
+I also have substantial experience representing and defending corporations, as well as their executives and directors, in connection with SEC investigations and litigation and FINRA arbitrations.

-In 2013, Matt served as a Special Assistant District Attorney for the Middlesex District Attorney’s Office where he prosecuted a range of criminal matters and tried numerous cases to verdict.
+Matt previously served as a special assistant district attorney for the Middlesex District Attorney’s Office, where he prosecuted a range of criminal matters and tried numerous cases to verdict.

 Boston University School of Law, J.D.